-There are no scrimmage lines or offsides in Ultimate Frisbee.
-The disc may be passed in any direction - forward, to the sides, or backwards.
-The term "when both teams are ready," used after time-outs, injuries and fouls, implies that the defender will hold the disc until the defensive team is ready, and then hand the disc to the thrower - the clock restarts.
-It should be common practice that the offensive team remains stationary until the disc is given to the thrower.
+There are no scrimmage lines or offsides in Ultimate.
+The disc may be passed in any direction; forward, to the sides or backwards.
+The term "when both teams are ready" implies that the defensive team will hold the disc until the defensive team is ready, and then hands the disc to the thrower, thus restarting the clock.
+It should be common practice that the offensive team finds a position then remains stationary until the disc is given to the thrower.